fatiando/pooch/doc/retrieve.rst

 to help make sure the results of your code are reproducible.

-Function :func:`~pooch.retrieve` has support for all of Pooch's :ref:`custom downloaders <downloaders>` and :ref:`post-processing hooks <processors>`.
+Function :func:`~pooch.retrieve` has support for all of Pooch's :ref:`downloaders <downloaders>` and :ref:`processors <processors>`.
 So you can use HTTP and FTP (with or without authentication), decompress files, unpack archives, and print progress bars with a bit of configuration.

 .. note::